Beef Brisket 2024 (smoked)

 3. When the oven reaches temperature, turn it off.

-5. When the point reaches 205 degrees, remove it from the smoker and place it in the warm oven.
+5. Remove the meat from the smoker and place it (still wrapped) in the warm oven.

 Finishing: